guider23/blockChain-imageSharing/README.md

 First of all after downloading the git,run this command in cmd on the same folder as path

-npm install
---run this on cmd
+Run `npm install` to install dependencies.

 🚀 Future improvements: Frontend integration, MetaMask authentication, and deployment on a public testnet!